And then there were three.

 “Being awarded an NIH ME/CFS Center means we have taken on a huge responsibility to the more than one million people affected by this life-limiting disease that has no FDA-approved drugs and a poor prognosis for recovery.”

-In what is probably some sort of record, Hanson is on the Scientific Advisory Boards of the Simmaron Research Foundation, the Open Medicine Foundation and The Solve ME/CFS Initiative (SMCI).
+In what may be a record for involvement, Hanson is on the Scientific Advisory Boards of the Simmaron Research Foundation, the Open Medicine Foundation and The Solve ME/CFS Initiative (SMCI).
 A vocal advocate, Hanson is well-respected by all, and is clearly an excellent choice.

 The Cornell Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Collaborative Research Center

 The new Cornell Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Collaborative Research Center will include researchers and doctors from the Weill Cornell Medical College, Ithaca College, the Boyce Thompson Institute, the Workwell Foundation, EVMED Research, the SOLVE ME/CFS Initiative and private ME/CFS medical practices.